 I don’t have any hands on experience with these yet, but I will definitely publish an update once I install one.
 Here is a forum topic about the ultrasonic water level sensors.

 In case these ultrasonic sensors are not suitable for your type of measurement, have a look at these pressure level sensors.
 There are versions that do have 0-10 V output.
+See my post about water level measurement and sensors.

 External water top-up from different source